OpenCollarTeam/opencollarteam.github.io/docs/Chat-Commands.md

 `give holder` gives a leash holder to the command issuer.
 `particle reset` resets the leash particle settings.

-==CLOTHES/ATTACHMENTS==

--(string) - remove first #RLV folder found  with name that matches (string) -- (string) - remove first #RLV folder found  with name that matches (string) and all subfolders +(string) - Wear first #RLV folder found with name that matches (string) &(string) - Add first #RLV folder found with name that matches (string) ++(string) - Add first #RLV folder found with name that matches (string) &&(string) - Add first #RLV folder found with name that matches (string) and subfolders (NOTE!
-We seem to have an inconsistency here where ++ does a non-recursive (no subfolder) add rather than a recursive wear.)
+## CLOTHES/ATTACHMENTS

+#### Folders
+`-[foldername]` removes first #RLV folder found with the name that matches the command name.
+Buttons in RLV > Folders.
+`--[foldername] removes first #RLV folder found  with the matching name and all its subfolders.
+`&[foldername]` Adds first #RLV folder found with the matching name.
+`&&[foldername]` Adds first #RLV folder found with the matching name and its subfolders.
+`+[foldername]` Wears first #RLV folder found with the matching name.
+`++[foldername]` Adds first #RLV folder found with the matching name.

+#### Outfits
+`wear` opens list of outfits to wear.
+Corresponds to Browse button in Outfits.
+`wear` [outfitname]` wears outfit with the matching name
-wear - Open list of outfits to wear wear (outfit) - wear outfit called (outfit) naked - remove all outfits (and everything outside .core if strip all mode is on
+`naked` removes all contents of outfits folders except for contents of core folder (and everything outside .core if strip all mode is on)

-undress lock (layer) - locks a clothing layer (layer) undress unlock (layer) - unlocks a clothing layer (layer)
+#### Other Apps
+`undress lock [systemlayername]` locks a system clothing layer by the name of the layer, for instance, shirt, undershirt, etc.
+`undress unlock [systemlayername]` a system clothing layer by the name of the layer

-detach - Open list of attachments to remove
+`detach` opens a list of attachments to remove by the name of the attachment.

-RLV RESTRICTIONS/EXCEPTIONS & FUNCTIONS
+## RLV RESTRICTIONS/EXCEPTIONS & FUNCTIONS

-rlv on / rlv off - switches RLV functions in the collar on or off. clear - clears all RLV.
+`rlv on` `rlv off` - switches RLV functions in the collar on or off.

-relay off / relay ask / relay auto - set relay mode relay helpless - toggle helpless mode on / off relay wearer - toggle wearer lockout for relay options
+`clear` clears all RLV restrictions except the collar lock.
+Not available to owned wearers.

+`relay off` `relay ask` `relay auto` set the relay mode to the desired state.
+`relay helpless` toggles helpless mode on / off.
+`relay wearer` toggles wearer lockout for relay options.

-rlv handshakes (number) - sets the number of times the collar will attempt to confirm RLV is active in the viewer.
+`rlv handshakes [number]` sets the number of times the collar will attempt to confirm RLV is active in the viewer.
 Default is 3 and if this isn't enough there's probably something badly wrong with your connection, but you can increase it here if your collar is not recognizing RLV on attach / logon.

-show restrictions  -  list all restrictions from all sources that are handled by the collar (for example, including relay restrictions list presets - shows current restriction presets and what they do.
+`show restrictions` lists all restrictions from all sources that are handled by the collar, including the relay.
+`list presets` shows current restriction presets and what they do.
 Default presets are Hear, Talk, Touch, Stray, Inventory, Dress, IM, Names/Map and Blur, but these can be changed  via the [Customize] submenu in Restrictions.
-These can be set or cleared using the commands below, replacing (preset) with the name of the preset you wish to add or remove.
-Note that these are case sensitive (i.e you have to use "Blur" rather than "blur"). preset add (preset) - activates preset (preset). preset replace (preset) - removes current presets and adds (preset) as new restriction set preset clear (preset) - removes preset (preset)
+These can be set or cleared using the commands below, replacing [presetname] with the name of the preset you wish to add or remove.
+Note that these are case sensitive (i.e you have to use "Blur" rather than "blur").
+`preset add [presetname]` activates the named preset.
+`preset replace [presetname]` - removes current presets and adds (preset) as new restriction set preset clear (preset) - removes preset (preset)

 garble on - activates garbling when talk restriction is set